UK becomes 5th country to exceed 50,000 coronavirus deaths

 The U.K.’s overall death toll is widely considered to be far higher than that as the total reported only includes those who have tested positive for the virus and doesn’t include those who died of COVID-related symptoms after 28 days.

 Like other nations in Europe, the U.K. is experiencing a resurgence of the virus and has imposed new restrictions to curb infections over the past few weeks.
-England is currently in the midst of its second lockdown, which is due to expire on Dec.
-2.
+Though England was put under lockdown last week, the government has been criticized for having imposed it too late, a charge it also faced when it imposed a U.K.-wide lockdown in March.

 Following the news about the death toll exceeding 50,000, Prime Minister Boris Johnson said the U.K. is better equipped to handle outbreaks than it was during the first wave in the spring, when the country reported more than 40,000 deaths.

-In addition to the prospect of a vaccine or vaccines against the coronavirus coming through in the next few months, Johnson cited far more widespread testing.
-Last week, the government started its first city-wide testing program in the northwest England city of Liverpool.
-It is planning more widespread testing around the country over the coming weeks, including of university students in early December ahead of their return home for Christmas.
+In addition to the prospect of a vaccine or vaccines against the coronavirus, Johnson pointed to a ramp-up in testing.
+Last week, the government started its first citywide testing program in the northwest England city of Liverpool.
+It is planning more mass testing, including of university students in early December ahead of their return home for the holidays.

-“It is a global pandemic whose effects, whose treatments, whose implications for the economy — all those have been becoming clearer and clearer as the months have gone on,” said Johnson, who was hospitalized in April after contracting the virus.
+“We have two boxing gloves to pummel the disease in the weeks and months that follow,” said Johnson, who was hospitalized with COVID-19 in April.
+“But I have got to stress that we are not out of the woods yet.
+It does require everybody to follow the guidance.”

 In Wednesday’s daily update, the British government also said that another 22,950 people tested positive for the virus.
 While the number of new cases is much higher than 24-hour statistics recorded in the summer, daily confirmed cases appear to be stabilizing, or at least, growing far more slowly.

-Because of time lags, most scientists expect the number of people being hospitalized and dying to continue rising for weeks, even after the number of confirmed infections do start going down.
+Because of time lags, the number of people being hospitalized and dying are expected to continue rising for weeks, even after the number of confirmed infections do start going down.

 “Sadly the upward trend is likely to continue, and it will be several weeks before any impact of the current measures — and the sacrifices we are all making — is seen and is reflected in the data,” said Dr. Yvonne Doyle, medical director of Public Health England.